tkellehe/utils.js/README.md

 ***
 ***
 ## Current Tools
-There current tools being worked on are:
+The current tools being worked on are:

 ***
 ### nullptr.js